PlaidWeb/Publ/example_site/content/manual/Entry file format.md

     Header-Name: Header-Value
     Another-Header-Name: Header-Value

 followed by a blank line.
+(At present, Publ actually uses Python's RFC2822 parser, so in theory you should be able to do line continuations if that's necessary for some reason.)

 You can define whatever headers you want for your templates; the following headers are what Publ itself uses:

 * **`Title`**: The title of the entry